Thaïs (saint): Renaissance painting by Ribera

-During the Renaissance, the Spanish painter Jusepe de Ribera (1591-1652), whose career was spent largely in Naples, produced his composition (above).
+During the Renaissance, the Spanish painter Jusepe de Ribera (1591–1652), whose career was spent largely in Naples, produced his composition (above).

 Modern culture

 After the distinctive artistic lead of Gustave Flaubert (1821–1880) in his La tentation de Saint Antoine (1874), there eventually followed, in a decidedly more skeptical, yet still historic-religious vein, the French novel Thaïs (1890).
 This inspired the French opera Thaïs (1894).
-Later followed the London play Thais (1911), the Hollywood film Thais (1917), and the Franco-Rumanian statue Thaïs (1920s).
+Later followed the London play Thais (1911), the Hollywood film Thais (1917), and the Franco-Romanian statue Thaïs (1920s).

 Novel by France

 France's Thaïs is an historical novel published at Paris in 1891 and written by Anatole France (1844–1924).
 Thaïs was translated into 18 languages.
-When France died, "he was almost certainly the most admired author in the Western world," yet since then his approach became dated, and his reputation fell.
+When France died, "he was almost certainly the most admired author in the Western world", yet since then his approach became dated, and his reputation fell.

 Paphnuce is an ascetic hermit of the Egyptian desert, yet he appears to be a fanatic.
 He determines to convert Thais, a libertine beauty whom he knew as a youth, and journeys to Alexandria to find her.
 Masquerading as a dandy, he is able to speak with her about eternity; surprisingly he succeeds in converting her to Christianity.
 Yet on their return to the desert he is troubled and fascinated by her former life.
 Thaïs enters a convent to repent of her sins, under the care of the elderly nun Albina.
 Paphnuce returns to his desert hut and fellow cenobites, but encounters emptiness and is haunted by "a little jackal".
 He rests uneasy and cannot forget the pull of her famous beauty.
 Later, as she is dying and can only see heaven opening before her, he comes to her side and tells her that her faith is an illusion, and that he loves her.

 Opera by Massenet

-Massenet's Thaïs is an opera "comédie lyrique" first performed March 16, 1894, at the Opéra Garnier in Paris.
+Massenet's Thaïs is an opera "comédie lyrique" first performed March 16, 1894, at the Opéra Comique in Paris.
 The music by Jules Massenet (1842–1912) employs the prose libretto written by Louis Gallet (1835–1898).
 It draws on the novel by Anatole France.
 Massenet's music was termed romantic, his being melodic, seductive, poetic, melancholy, "traits of the French lyric theater at its best".

 The opera omits the novel's skeptical chapter on the vanity of philosophy.
 The hermit's name was changed to Athanaël, who is presented with greater sympathy than in the novel.
 The first duet between Athanaël and Thaïs contrasts his stern accents and her raillery.
 The last scene's duet shows a reversal of rôles, in which the pious and touching phrases of Thaïs transcend the despairing ardour of Athanaël.
 Chants of desolation, and later, return of the beautiful violin from an earlier symphonic méditation (first played during the intermezzo when Thaïs had converted) complete the final effect.